 STATUS UPDATES & ALERTS

-Subscribers can go view the overall status of all six of the metrics discussed above, by going to the ALERTS menu tab.
-A circular gauge on the right of the real-time Twitter push-alerts feed shows a value from 0 to 6 depending on how many of the six metrics we just discussed are warning of a stock market correction:
+Subscribers can go view the overall status of all six of the metrics discussed above, by going to the CHARTS menu tab.
+A circular gauge on the right shows a value from 0 to 6 depending on how many of the six metrics we just discussed are warning of a stock market correction: